Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Experiment Details

-Here, we showcase additional experimental results that, due to page limitations, could not be included in the main context.

-\subsubsection{Model Performance in the Presence of High Label Noise}
+\subsection{Model Performance in the Presence of High Label Noise}

-We provided here two additional experiment results when a high label noise ratio $p=40\%$ is introduced to the training dataset of MNIST and CIFAR-10.
-It is evident that noise has a substantial impact on the model's classification accuracy, leading to a reduction.
-However, the correlation between ${\rm Kp}$ and generalization performance remains consistent.
+Here, we provided two additional experiment results when a high label noise ratio $p=40\%$ is introduced to the training dataset of MNIST and CIFAR-10 that, due to page limitations, could not be included in the main context.
+Noise has a substantial impact on the model's classification accuracy, leading to a reduction in test accuracy.
+It is evident that the prediction accuracy curve $P$ exhibits significant instability when subjected to a high percentage of noisy samples, with correct samples becoming sparser in the learned feature space.
+However, the correlation between $P$ and generalization performance remains consistent.